Purdue-SoCET/vortex/hw/readme.md

 ```
 bash testhex
 ```
-Verbose output from hex file runs is output into testhex_output.log
+Verbose output from hex file runs can be found in testhex_output.log

 # Using Trace File Scraper